 #34 The Chicago School of Professional Psychology

-Online MA in Forensic Psychology
+Online Master of Arts in Forensic Psychology

 The Chicago School of Professional Psychology in Chicago, Illinois, offers an online MA program in Forensic Psychology.
 It consists of a total of 35 credit hours, which includes 7.5-week terms and six terms in every academic year.
 This non-licensure track program is designed for working professionals having a minimum of 3 years of post-baccalaureate work experience with organizations in a forensic setting.
 The students are needed to conduct a research project focusing on real-world situations.
 They gain a strong foundation in psychology that can be applied to juvenile, civil, and criminal justice systems.
-The applicants for this program must first successfully complete a bachelor’s degree program from a well-known college or university with an undergraduate GPA score of 3.0.
+The applicants for this program must first complete a bachelor’s degree program from a well-known college or university with an undergraduate GPA score of 3.0.

 Average tuition per credit hour: $1,198

 #33 William James College